JulienMousset/Wolf3d/README.md

-# [UNDER CONSTRUCTION]

 # Wolf3d

-Wolf3d is a project inspired by the world-famous eponymous 90's game, which was the first FPS ever.
+Wolf3d is a project inspired by the world-famous eponymous 90's game, which was one of the first FPS ever.
 The project's goal is to explore ray-casting by making a dynamic view inside a maze.

 This project was realised with [@pasosa-s](https://github.com/pasosa-s).